sipherr/depression/README.md

 # The Mans Guide to overcoming depression
 First of all, the first step is to accept you have a mental illness.
-I fought this harddd
+I fought this harddd.
+I found myself going to the doctors office often, digestive issues (Gastritis)  and skin problems (doctors all had different opinons of the skin conditions which none of the medications had any effect).

 # Introduction
 Looking for resources on the internet, I was unable to find a good strategy to overcoming depression.
 Now that I know I have depression, it is making it easier to understand my behaviours of the past and identify a path forward.
 I want to document what may be a more straight forward solution to overcoming depression.